ACT for Congo Scholarship for Congolese Luminaries

 Past Scholarship Awardees:

 Solange Gasanganirwa is our 2018 awardee.
-She is the head of the Gender Department at Pole Institute and conducts research with Pole on peacebuilding in the Great Lakes Region.
+She is the head of the Gender Department at Pole Institute and conducts research with Pole on peacebuilding in the Great Lakes Region, and mentors women with small businesses.
+Solange and Modestine collaborate in training and research.

 Humanitarian leaders like Solange come to iLEAP (now Perennial) from all over the world for a respite to learn skills and share their experiences and struggles.
 "I'm leaving a different person", she said, "I know I'm not alone!"